DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Problem Statement

 \section{Problem Statement}

 In this work we focus on systems that provide an isolated execution environment that is implemented as an execution mode of the main CPU.
 In particular, the CPU's shared resources, like caches, are used by all execution modes of the CPU and thus are shared between isolation domains.
-Our work is targeted towards Intel SGX, however, the model also applies to other architectures like ARM TrustZone~\cite{trustzone} or software-based isolation solutions~\cite{trustvisor}.
+Our work is targeted towards Intel SGX, however, the same model also applies to other architectures like ARM TrustZone~\cite{trustzone} and SANCTUARY~\cite{sanctuary} or software-based isolation solutions~\cite{trustvisor}.

-The attacker's capabilities to launch side-channel attacks might vary for those architectures.
-We overestimate the adversary's powers by assuming he can extract a ``perfect trace'' of cache events, i.e., he can identify every single cache access of the program under attack.
-We will detail on our adversary model subsequently (\Cref{sec:advmodel}).
+\paragraph{Problem space.} Side-channel attacks on software in general, and SGX in particular, come in many different forms.
+Any kind of resource use that is influenced by the software's execution and can be observed by the adversary can serve as a side channel.
+For instance, the use of electricity as well as effects thereof like electro-magnetic emission, or the use of shared CPU caches.
+In this work we focus on \emph{software} side channels, i.e., such that are observable by a software program running on the target machine, precluding physical or hardware side-channel attacks.

+In the realm of software side-channel attacks a number of distinct variants exist.
+On one hand, different shared resources can be used as a side channel, like the different caches of the CPU, or the virtual memory management.
+On the other hand, side-channel attacks can target different information, including sensitive access patterns to data as well as secret dependent code execution paths.

+In this work we focus on software attacks that target \emph{data accesses} and consider attacks aiming to infer the control flow of a program as an orthogonal problem.
+Our rationale is two-fold.
+First, many side-channel attacks on SGX have been based on data access patterns~\cite{BMD+17b,SWG+17,MIE17,GES+17}.
+Furthermore, our solution can be combined with protections against control flow leakage attacks, for example with the Zigzagger approach proposed by Lee et al.~\cite{LSG+17}.

-We consider enclaves that process sensitive data in a hostile environment.
-Sensitive data in this context are not limited to cryptographic key, which are the ``classical'' targets of side-channel attacks.
-Instead, sensitive data have to be seen much broader, for instance, when processing privacy sensitive data in the cloud.
-Brasser et al.~\cite{BMD+17b} demonstrated that enclaves processing genomic data can be attacks using side channels.
-Basically, all enclaves will process sensitive data of some kind, motivating the developer to utilize the isolation properties of SGX in the first place.
+\paragraph{Adversary model.} The adversary's goal is to extract sensitive information from an isolated execution environment (enclave)~\cite{batina2019hardware, brasser2018advances} through cache side-channel attacks (including CPU-internal caches like the translation look-aside buffer~\cite{GRB+18}) and/or paging side-channel attack~\cite{Xu2015,Bulck2017}.
+Sensitive data in this context are not limited to cryptographic keys, which are the ``classical'' targets of side-channel attacks.
+Instead, sensitive data have to be seen much broader, for instance, when processing privacy-sensitive data in the cloud~\cite{BMD+17b}.